-When necessary, provide explanatory comments regarding data in Sections A and B. Identify the section and the row number to which the comments refer.
+As necessary, provide explanatory comments regarding variance(s) or specific information regarding the collection of data in Sections A and B. Identify the section and the row number to which the comments refer.
 For example, "Section A, Row 23" would refer to "Medicare patients - Average length of stay."

-SECTION E - YEAR-TO-YEAR CALCULATED RESULTS
+SECTION E - TRENDING CALCULATED RESULTS

-The Pathway program encourages organizations to complete and utilize Section E for year-to-year comparison.
+The Pathway program encourages organizations to complete and utilize Section E for initial ODF & IMR ODF comparison.